informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 the file name string, in which case, the `game` would be responsible for opening this input character stream.
-This alternative is more flexible since it allows the source of the input character stream to be a file or something else (though it should perhaps also involve changing the name of the class from `FileGameConfiguration` to `GameConfigurationImpl`, for example, to reflect this generalisation).
+This alternative is more flexible since it allows the source of the input character stream to be a file or something else (though it should perhaps also involve changing the name of the class from `FileGameConfiguration` to, say, `GameConfigurationImpl` to reflect this generalisation).

 The constructor can throw the following programmer-defined exception: